atharvakokane/atharvakokane.github.io/_posts/2025-04-10-just-that-night.markdown

 **00:15**
 so, i forgot that i need to make a new email to make this happen. time to make this happen. prolly will use my other dummy emails. plus i don't know why the script doesn't work. i might do it on visual studio code before importing it to a github.

+**00:34**
+it's up. i'll share it to a few people. let's see what happens.

+- ask.
+its